Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Temperature sensor

-- The first draft temperature measurement circuit is at the top left corner of the diagram below.
-It is expanded so it can be seen more clearly at; Electronics- Temperature measurement (resistor networks)
+- The first draft temperature measurement circuit is at the top left corner of the diagram above.
+It is expanded so it can be seen more clearly at Electronics- Temperature measurement (resistor networks)

-Vibration sensor - There is an analogue solution but a better Digital solution could be developed instead but in this case that is likely take more time.
+Vibration sensor - There is an analogue solution, but a better Digital solution could be developed instead, but in this case, that will likely take more time.

-- Here is a preview of some ideas that I may develope later but I have some other work to do first.
+- Here is a preview of some ideas that I may develop later, but I have some other work to do first.

-- Use a simple two diode voltage doubler full-wave rectifer with a forward bias resistor to a negative supply to do the rectification.
+- Use a simple two-diode voltage doubler full-wave rectifier with a forward bias resistor to a negative supply to do the rectification.
 Duplicating the rectifier but with no input to provide some temperature compensation.

 ----------------------------------------------------------------------